68 comments

 Which country, such and people

-What people, such a country!
-And the benefit is that there are fewer people like you.
+What kind of people, such is the country!
+And it's good that there are fewer people like you.

 Z.Y.
 Only fools oppose different eras of the same country.